Are you happy to have “satisfied” Guests? The better question should be, “Are your Guests ‘engaged’”?

 So the question becomes, how are you developing engaged team members?

-Learn more about training your teams at Auxano’s Guest Experience Boot Camp in Phoenix, AZ on February 21-22.
-Find out more here; act TODAY and receive a 25% discount using code PHX25 at checkout.
+Learn more about training your teams at Auxano’s Guest Experience Boot Camp in Nashville, TN on April 25-26.
+Find out more here.